 In regards to the user experiments, we participated and submitted results for 1 run which fulfilled the interactive task as defined by the workshop.

-Further details of the above information (including system development and search experiments) will be discussed in the following sections.
-Also included will be a discussion of related research and literature, the results of the search experiment, and conclusions.
+Further details of the above information (including system development and search experiments) along with discussion of the experimental results and conclusion will be covered in the following sections.